 Open the declaration of the selected predicate, type, or module in a QL file.
 This is the same as Jump to definition (F3).

 Evaluate the currently selected snippet of QL code and report the results in the Results view.
-This has two main modes of operation:
+Possible targets for quick evaluation include:

 This is particularly useful when you are debugging a query and want to locate the part of the query that is wrong.